SonarSource/sonarlint-core/API_CHANGES.md

 ## Deprecation

-* The following attributes have been deprecated from `org.sonarsource.sonarlint.core.rpc.protocol.client.issue.RaisedFindingDto`, you should now use the new attribute `severityMode`
+* The following attributes have been deprecated from `org.sonarsource.sonarlint.core.rpc.protocol.client.issue.RaisedFindingDto` and
+  `org.sonarsource.sonarlint.core.rpc.protocol.backend.tracking.TaintVulnerabilityDto`, you should now use the new attribute `severityMode`
   * `severity`
   * `type`
   * `cleanCodeAttribute`